What is American Studies?

 Exciting new directions build on our interests in gender, sexuality, race and ethnicity.
 Publicly-engaged scholarship in local and global contexts and the digital humanities play increasingly important roles in the production and dissemination knowledge by American Studies faculty and students.
 Students learn to analyze social structures and practices of identity, space and place, and the production and consumption of culture.
-In consultation with the Concentration Advisor, each concentrator develops an individualized program of study of ten upper-level courses, at least three of which share a particular focus.
-The required Junior seminar focuses on some aspect of the "public" as a way of engaging with communities near and far.
-In the senior year, students may write an honors thesis, which can take a variety of forms, for example, an essay, a website, or a study that integrates quantitative research.
-Many American Studies courses are project based and often involve a community engagement component.

 The specific skills that concentrators will use and develop in order to achieve these intellectual goals articulated by these themes and approaches are:

-•Reading texts, objects and spaces critically and historically
+- Reading texts, objects and spaces critically and historically

-•Producing scholarship and creative work in different forms ranging from the traditional research paper to exhibitions to new media
+- Producing scholarship and creative work in different forms ranging from the traditional research paper to exhibitions to new media

-•Participating in forms of publicly-engaged scholarship
+Participating in forms of publicly publicly-engaged scholarship

-•Creating an ePortfolio that serves as part of the capstone experience
+Creating an ePortfolio that serves as part of the capstone experience

 Undergraduate Center: Dyer House, at the intersection of Hope and Power Streets